swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 }
 ```

 In this specific case, a company that wants to adopt the new privacy practices will require unavailability checks to prevent breaking old versions of the app.
-In general, this will be the case when dealing with any API that is now obsolete.
+In general, this will be the case when dealing with any API that is now _informally_ obsoleted.

 ## Code Structure